vyas10102/Analyzing-Images-Using-AI/README.md

 ## Acknowledgment

-This blog post was done by Ritwika Das (GWID: G30941802) and Aditi Vyas (GWID: G40802010) under the guidnace of Professor Robert Pless.
+This blog post was done by Ritwika Das (GWID: G30941802) and Aditi Vyas (GWID: G40802010) under the guidance of Professor Robert Pless for the course Introduction to Computer Vision (CSCI 6527_10).

 ## Overview